Access Management 7.3.1

 The transaction token has a time-to-live (default 180 seconds) defined in the Transaction Authentication Service.
 If the transaction is not completed within this time, the token is deleted, and the flow must be restarted.
 Alter the default time-to-live if the transaction includes authentication actions that take more time to complete; for example, using HOTP authentication for an OTP over email.

 The time-to-live can be configured globally, or per-realm.
-For details, refer to Transaction Authentication Service.
+Learn more in Transaction Authentication Service.

 4. In the JSON response to the policy evaluation request, AM returns the transaction ID—the unique ID of the newly created transaction token—in the TransactionConditionAdvice array of the advices object; for example: